dpletzke/space-as-a-service/README.md

 ## How to Install Locally

-<p> To install and veiw in its current state follow instructions (here)[https://docs.expo.io/get-started/installation/]
+<p> To install and view in its current state follow instructions (here)[https://docs.expo.io/get-started/installation/], and run `expo start` in the command line and scan the displayed QR code with the Expo Go App.
+Changing the connection from 'LAN' to 'Tunnel' might be necessary depending on your router settings.</p>

-`npm install` x 2

-`npm start` x 2

-<p>If serving 'Let's Get Trivial' locally, you will <em>not</em> be able to host multiplayer games over the internet.
-If you want to play the multiplayer, working version of the app, visit <a href="https://www.lets-get-trivial-game.herokuapp.com">Let's Get Trivial</a> on Heroku.</p>

 ## API Credits

-This app draws questions from the Open Trivia Database.
-[Visit their site to contribute a question to the game](https://opentdb.com/login.php).
+This app draws data from the r/SpaceX API.
+[Visit their site for more details](https://docs.spacexdata.com/).